 Do you ever want more out of your education?
-Are you tired of taking the same classes taught the same way and getting he same experiences as everyone else?
-The same results?
-A great GPA but not much else to show for it?
+Are you tired of taking the same classes taught the same way and getting the same experiences and results as everyone else?
+Do you have a great GPA but not much else to show for it?
 Anthropologist Roger Lewin once said, “Too often we give our students answers to remember, rather than problems to solve.”
-If you want more out of your education, more out of your life, more out of your college experience, then you should join the Ozarks Technical Community College’s Honors Program.
+If you want more out of your education, more out of your life, more out of your college experience, then you should join the Ozarks Technical Community College honors program.

 About the OTC Honors Program

-OTC designed the Honors program for high achieving students who want more out of their college experience.
-Our program students encourages to embrace a lifestyle of learning and investigation.
+OTC designed the honors program for high achieving students who want more out of their college experience.
+Our program encourages students to embrace a lifestyle of learning and investigation.
 Joining gives students access to new opportunities and encourages them to seek out excellence both inside and outside of the classroom.
-Students involve themselves with this program because it is about more than just taking great honors courses.
-It is about connecting with other honors students and faculty, exploring and creating opportunities and elevating your appetite for learning and personal growth.
+Students involve themselves with this program because it is about more than just taking great honors courses: It’s about connecting with other honors students and faculty, exploring and creating opportunities, and elevating our students’ appetite for learning and personal growth.

 To complete the OTC honors program, students must successfully complete the following requirements:

-- A minimum of 5 honors designated courses (or 15 honors credits) prior to graduation
+- Complete a minimum of five honors designated courses (or 15 honors credits) prior to graduation

 - Dedicate a minimum of 30 hours of service with a single non-profit entity through the HON-290 Service Learning course

 - Maintain a 3.5 cumulative GPA